Drieger/iris-dataset-eda/README.md

 To address this, we built several classification models (Decision Tree, Random Forest, SVM, KNN, and MLP) and evaluated their performance using a range of metrics (Accuracy, Balanced Accuracy, Precision, Recall, and F1-score).
 All models performed exceptionally well, achieving nearly perfect scores, with most metrics reaching 100%.
 The only exception was the Decision Tree Classifier, which misclassified a single sample in our test dataset.

 To further refine these models, future work could involve hyperparameter optimization using techniques like GridSearch or RandomSearch.
-Testing the models against a larger, more diverse dataset would also be beneficial.
+If possible, evaluate the model's performance on an independent, unseen dataset to assess its true generalization ability.

 ## Deployment

-This project does not deploy the model as a standalone application.
-However, all trained models have been serialized and are available in the `/models` folder.
+This project will not involve the deployment of any models in a production environment.
+The deployment phase will consist of storing the serialized models within the designated `models` folder.
+The `pickle` library will be utilized for serializing and saving the trained models to disk.

+This approach allows for convenient storage and potential future reuse of the trained models.
+However, it's important to note that this is not a complete deployment solution.
+For production deployment, additional considerations such as model serving, versioning, monitoring, and security would be necessary.